Street Woman Fighter: Episode 1 (August 24, 2021)

 The first part of the episode is the same as the exclusive preview with the introductions of the crews, personal rankings, impression videos, and "No Respect" selection.

-Kang Daniel introduces the judges and explains the first mission, Battle of the Underdog: a dance battle between two participants where one calls out another they think they are better than.
+Kang Daniel introduces the judges and explains the first mission, Battle of the Underdog, a dance battle between two participants where one calls out another they think they are better than.
 The episode ends with the a preview of the battle between HolyBang leader Honey J and CocaNButter leader Rihey, who used to be in the same dance crew but disbanded.

 Episode 2 (August 31, 2021)

-The first mission continues starting with a battle between LACHICA's Rian and WAYB leader Noze.
-YGX and CocaNButter were tied with the same amount of wins in the final rankings and so YGX leader Leejung had a tiebreaker battle against CocaNButter's Bicki in which YGX was ultimately declared the winner of the first mission.
+The first mission continues starting with a battle between Lachica's Rian and WayB leader Noze.
+YGX and CocaNButter were tied with the same number of wins in the final rankings and so YGX leader Leejung had a tiebreaker battle against CocaNButter's Bicki in which YGX was ultimately declared the winner of the first mission.
 They were given access to the penthouse as the prize.

 The second mission, the Rank Mission, was announced: each leader select five dancers including themselves to represent their crew in each rank (Leader Rank, Second Rank, Sub Rank, Assist Rank).
 Each rank would only have one main dancer, chosen by the judges while the rest will be backup dancers.
 Each member of each rank made a short choreography to be used in the main dancer evaluation which was voted on by the members of the rank.
-The main dancer evaluation begins with the Assist Rank in which PROWDMON's HYEILY was chosen.
-The episode ends with the Leader Rank evaluation with WAYB's NOZE being chosen.
+The main dancer evaluation begins with the Assist Rank in which Prowdmon's Hyeily was chosen.
+The episode ends with the Leader Rank evaluation with WayB's Noze being chosen.